-Sage Tip: Download the PDF Version of the article so you could read it offline, revisit it anytime.
+Sage Tip: Download the PDF Version of the article so you could read it offline, and revisit it anytime.

 - Syncing Quantity

 If you’re buying from a manufacturer/wholesaler, always take a count of their stock.
-I can’t tell you how many orders I have cancelled (when I worked at an apparel company) because we assumed the manufacturer had stock.
+I can’t tell you how many orders I have canceled (when I worked at an apparel company) because we assumed the manufacturer had stock.

 Step 6: Set Up Your E-Commerce Store

 It’s time to build your online e-commerce store!
-There are a few amazing e-commerce platforms that you could choose but mainly it boils down to Shopify, BigCommerce and WooCommerce.
+There are a few amazing e-commerce platforms that you could choose but mainly it boils down to Shopify, BigCommerce, and WooCommerce.

 These companies are the giants in the space, they have the best customizations and services in the industry.

 Both are equally good but if you’re a beginner, I would recommend Shopify because of the many unique and interesting features it offers that the competition doesn’t.

 The customizations Shopify offers are unlike any other company.
 Its user interface is smooth and it gets the job done really well.